Creator: National Network for Equitable Library Service

 The National Network for Equitable Library Service (NNELS) provides an online repository for library patrons with print disabilities.
 NNELS works with organizations, libraries, and publishers to create accessible books.
-NNELS has tested and compiled a list of reading systems so that you can choose the reading system that works the best for your reading style.
+NNELS has tested and compiled a list of reading systems so that you can choose the reading system that works best for your reading style.

 - NNELS Accessibility Consultants, who have lived experiences with print disabilities, reviewed the reading systems by testing and compiling the accessibility features they offer readers.
 They include: